 You've probably known someone who chose a profession that was perfectly suited for who they are.
 If you've been lucky, they were good people who chose good careers.
-But we have all known someone who was more suited for one of these five terrible professions that require a certain type of person.
+But we know someone who was more suited for one of these five terrible professions .

 5. Insurance Adjusters

 They aren't at the top of the list, but if you've ever been in a car accident or had storm damage to your house, you know exactly how sleazy an insurance adjuster can be.

 There are certainly different types of adjusters, like independent adjusters who are hired by you to work in your own interest, but the adjusters we are talking about are the ones employed by the insurance companies, for the insurance companies.